rackerlabs/rackspace-how-to/content/general/change-account-information.md

 **Note:** If you are a Dedicated Hosting customer, you can request this form directly from your Account Manager.

-1. In the upper-right corner of the Cloud Control Panel, click your username, and then click **Documents and Forms**.
+1. In the upper-right corner of the Cloud Control Panel, click **Account** > **Docs and Forms**.
-2. In the **Rackspace Account Change Forms** section, click the **Service Transfer** form link.
+2. Select the **Rackspace Account Change Forms** section.
-3. Download the **Service Transfer** form and complete it.
+3. In the **Transfer Ownership to a new Account owner** section, select one of the following options:

+  - If you are a Fanatical Support for AWS customer, download the **Fanatical Support for AWS Service Transfer Form**.
+  - All other customers, download the **Service Transfer Form**.

-4. Attach the completed form to a support ticket and submit the ticket.
+4. Fill out the downloaded form and save the edited file on your local machine.
+5. In the Cloud Control Panel, select **Tickets** > **Create Ticket**.
+6. In the category section, set "Type" to **Account** and **Account Update**.
+7. Fill out the details for your ticket, and attach your saved account change form to your ticket.

 ### Company name change

-If your company has filed for a name change with the Secretary of State where the company is registered and there was a change in tax ID, complete the **Service Transfer** form.
+If your company has filed for a name change with the Secretary of State where the company is registered and there was a change in tax ID, complete the same **Service Transfer** form.
 See the preceding section for information about how to download and submit this form.

 If the company name has changed but there was no change in tax ID or ownership, you must complete one of the following forms to provide